bagibence/nemos/docs/how_to_guide/custom_solvers.md

         These are the arguments we expose to the user and we will also need to list these in `get_accepted_arguments`.
         Users can set these when creating the model with e.g. `GLM(..., solver_kwargs={"max_steps" : 10})`.
         In our case these are stored and later passed to `scipy.optimize.minimize`:
         - `method`: name of the optimization method to use.
-We use "L-BFGS-B" here.
+In this example we will use "L-BFGS-B".
         - `max_steps`: maximum number of steps to take.
         - `tol`: tolerance for the convergence criteria.